|The Class takes place over 5 Monday evenings, from 6:30pm to 9:30pm. Each Monday is different and the pattern

 We want you to be nervous here, in class, not in San Francisco.
 You will need to bring your Legal Permanent

-Resident Card, your money order or check for $680 (make your money order or check out to the "US
+Resident Card, your money order or cashier's check for $725 (make your money order or cashier's check out

-Department of Homeland Security") and your N-400.
-If you have not had time to type it into the computer yet,
+to the "US Department of Homeland Security") and your N-400.
+If you have not had time to type it into the

-you have time to do it at this that time.
-Photos will be taken by USCIS during your biometrics appointment in Santa
+computer yet, you have time to do it at this that time.
+Photos will be taken by USCIS during your biometrics

 I send N-400 applications to USCIS on Fridays, normally.
 That's the pattern that I use.